-The fire is factory set to achieve the correct heat input at the stated pressure and any significant variation could indicate a supply problem.
-If the pressure is too high, the gas supply meter may be set incorrectly.
+The fire is factory set to achieve these pressures and any significant variation could indicate a supply problem.
+If the pressure is too high, the gas supply meter /regulator may be set incorrectly.
 This should be checked with the fire running and if necessary reset by the gas supplier.